Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   $ tz new -t Basic -n basicweb -T web -p tizen-9.0 -w  ~/workspace
   ```

-- Create a dotnet project based on the NUIAPP template in the workspace.
+- Create a dotnet project based on the NUIAPP template in the workspace:

   Windows&reg;:
   ```